 Vaccination is the best way to keep people safe.

-It is a requirement that all early childhood education and care (ECE) staff get vaccinated.
-This is currently being implemented by all services.
+It is a requirement that all early childhood education and care (ECE) staff be vaccinated.

 The NSW Government encourages all adults in the community to get vaccinated.
 This is especially important for parents and carers taking children to ECE in order to protect children and others at the service.